RatKush/Million-Dollar/README.md

 ├── other python scripts
 ├── SR3.xlsx  ← (or your own dataset)

 ---

 📌 Dependencies

 Make sure you have Python 3.7+ installed.
-Dependencies are listed in requirements.txt and include:
+Dependencies are listed in requirements.txt

-dash

-plotly

-pandas

-openpyxl

-numpy

-dash-bootstrap-components